Updated: Jul 3

 In summary, little league elbow is a complicated and difficult injury.
 Communication between providers is crucial, along with a long term plan to get back to baseball stronger than before.
 Fortunately, the time off from throwing can be used for a thorough assessment and to uncover weak links that may have been neglected.
 Addressing these issues can hasten recovery and hopefully prevent injury from reoccuring in the future.

 As always, if you are suffering from pain, nerve symptoms (numbness, tingling, or weakness), or anything else significant, please see a healthcare provider.
 This blog is meant to be educational and is not a substitute for medical advice.

 Hopefully you learned something about little league elbow and its symptoms and treatment.
 If you have interest in other elbow injuries, check out our elbow page.
 If you found this blog helpful, please share it with someone.
 We hope to continue to grow and help people better understand how our bodies move and work.
 If you want to subscribe so that you don’t miss any other posts, click the sign in button on the top right of this page.
 Once you have created an account, click the drop-down menu in the top right next to your name and go to your settings page.
 Click the subscribe button next to “Blog Subscription” and you won’t miss any future posts!
-If you are in the Northern Virginia area and would like to work with me or you have any questions, please email me at email@example.com or follow me on Instagram or Twitter @drdannydpt.
+If you are in the Sterling, Virginia area and would like to work with me or you have any questions, please email me at email@example.com or follow me on Instagram or Twitter @drdannydpt.